Yes, dear reader, an Athens 2 day Itinerary really is possible since you actually can see most of Athens’ top attractions in just two days!

 You’ll conclude your visit with a trip to the top floor, known as the Parthenon Gallery (if you’re short on time just head straight here).

 Here you’ll find a glass atrium that houses a 160m-long frieze that has been masterfully restored to its former glory.
 The beauty of this exhibit is that you get to see the very top of the Pantheon at eye level, a magical experience that wouldn’t be possible without this exhibit and museum.

 ***Looking to stay at some of the best hotels in Athens?
-Then check out O & B Boutique Hotel or Philippos Hotel for more luxury options.
-If you’re looking for something a little more budget friendly then look at City Circus Athens or Athens Studios.***
+Then check out the reasonably priced but totally luxurious Elia Ermou Athens Hotel 4-star hotel (rooms here are less than $150 per night).
+Otherwise, if you’re looking for something a little more budget-friendly, then check out City Circus Athens or Athens Studios.***